-Take that leap, submit a proposal for the 2019 Higher Ed Content Conference before February 13, 2019 and start your presenter story.
+Take that leap, submit a proposal for the 2019 Higher Ed WEBSITES Conference before April 3, 2019 and start your presenter story.
 I can’t wait to hear about it and meet you!

 Conference proposal: from brainstorming to submitting in 60 minutes

 If you need more help, here’s my guide on how to find a good topic and get your proposal ready in 1 hour of focused work (no interruption).

 - Take 15-minutes (set up a timer, ask Siri) to list the projects you’ve worked on, the best practices you’ve implemented, the tools you’ve incorporated in your workflow or/and the lessons you’ve learned over the past 6 to 8 months.

 - When you’re done, take a 2-minute break.
 Only 2 minutes though 🙂

 - Now, read the list you’ve just made and look for 2 points that you would implement/use again if you started a new job at another school.
 This little exercise will help you find quickly the most interesting topics for your colleagues.
 Take 10 minutes to come up with your short list.

 - For each of the topics on your short list, spend no more than 5 minutes to write a short paragraph addressing why this is important, timely or useful and what your colleagues will learn by attending your session.

 - When you’re done, take a 3-minute break.

 - Read your 2 paragraphs and add a descriptive title for each.
 Don’t worry too much about the wording at this stage.
 I always do a rewrite of session titles and descriptions for the final program.
 I want to make sure it doesn’t read as it was written by 12 different people :-).
 So, don’t spend more than 10 minutes on this.